Drupal

 To change a piece of content, an editor will find an "edit" button that either allows "quick edit" text elements right in place or open an edit form which makes all necessary functionality available (edit, restore previous version, etc), thanks to the permissions assigned to the editorial user role.

 Drupal’s fundamental content strategy is reusability.
 Those who are used to strict, hierarchical organisation of site content will need to rethink things when using Drupal.
-Adding a press release usually means you won't have to bother about placing the content.
+Adding a press release usually means you won't have to bother about digging for the right place in a tree structure.
 It will appear in the press releases list that has previously been configured with a few clicks and has been placed on the press landing page.

 Nonetheless, any piece of content can also have its own menu item, but it will only be created when the content itself is created.
 For those of you who can’t live without your menu tree, you can actually have that, too, since … There’s a module for that!